zileo-net/ninja-auth0/README.md

     }
 ```

 Important note : this example allows user registration, as it will create a user in your database.
 According to this, note the `@Transactional` annotation used.
+Don't use `@UnitOfWork` for the moment as there is actually a Guice persistence related bug ; not allowing such nested annotations.

 Last thing to do, configure Guice in your `conf/Module.java` to recognized your token handler :